04 Jun 2019

 Of course, no single culture fits all.
 Every organisation is different and must create, and then refine over time, the culture that suits its business, its sector, its employees and its outward-facing persona.

-In this edition of OBSERVE, we dive into that diversity to try and answer the big question: ‘How do you do great culture?’
+In this edition of OBSERVE, we dive into that diversity to try and answer the big question: ‘How do you achieve a great culture?’

 Culture, change and contemporary dance